About Anchor & Keel

 Hi, I’m Nikki Belt

-What I’ve seen over and over is this: it’s rarely about finding the perfect tool.
-It’s about untangling work that’s become too complex, making things easier for the people doing the work, and fixing the right problems at the right time.
+It’s rarely about finding the perfect tool.
+It’s about untangling unnecessarily complex work, making things easier for your team, and fixing the right problems in the right order.

-Anchor & Keel is how I do that.
-I help small business owners get clear on where operations are holding them back, focus on what matters most, and build systems that support growth without burning everyone out — including you.
+That’s what Anchor & Keel does.
+I help business owners—especially those who recently bought an established business—see exactly where operations are holding them back, prioritize what matters most, and build systems that support growth without burning everyone out.

 How this actually works